 Special rule.
 Dealers of time-shares and residential lots can treat certain sales as installment sales and report them under the installment method if they elect to pay a special interest charge.
-For more information, see section 453(I) of the Internal Revenue Code.
+For more information, see section 453(I).

 Stock or securities.
 You cannot use the installment method to report gain from the sale of stock or securities traded on an established securities market.
 You must report the entire gain on the sale in the year in which the trade date falls.